Esther González

-Esther González Rodríguez (born 8 December 1992) is a Spanish professional footballer who plays as a striker for National Women's Soccer League club Gotham FC and the Spain national team.
-She previously played for Atlético Málaga, Sporting de Huelva, Atlético de Madrid, and Real Madrid.
+Esther González Rodríguez (born 8 December 1992) is a Spanish professional footballer who plays as a striker for Saudi Women's Premier League club Al Qadsiah and the Spain national team.
+She is the all-time top scorer for Gotham FC of the National Women's Soccer League (NWSL).
+She also previously played for Atlético Málaga, Sporting de Huelva, Atlético de Madrid, and Real Madrid.

 Club career

 Real Madrid

-González left Real Madrid as its all-time top scorer with 39 goals in 77 games.
+González played for Real Madrid from 2021 to 2023.
+She left the club as its all-time top women's scorer with 39 goals in 77 games.